 What is Formal Recruitment?

 Formal Recruitment takes place in the Spring semester and is the primary form of recruitment.
 All sororities participate in Formal recruitment.
-Recruitment is a 10 day process that helps place each Potential New Member in the sorority that’s her best match.
+Recruitment is an eight day process that helps place each Potential New Member in the sorority that’s her best match.
 There are designated times and schedules that govern this process.
 You must register for recruitment in order to participate.
-Below you can find a breakdown of the different rounds that take place during Formal Recruitment.
+Below you can find a breakdown of the requirements to go through recruitment as well as the different rounds that take place during Formal Recruitment.

 You will go to orientation where you will get your recruitment t-shirt and meet your Pi Chi group.
 A Pi Chi group is a group of other potential new members that you will go through recruitment with.
-Each group is led by 3 recruitment counselors, called “Pi Chis” (hence the name, Pi Chi group).
-These leaders are current Penn State sorority members, although their affiliations are kept secret, that are there throughout the entire recruitment period to offer unbiased guidance and help you through the process.
+Each group is led by three recruitment counselors, called “Pi Chis” (hence the name, Pi Chi group).
+These leaders are current Penn State sorority members that are there throughout the entire recruitment period to offer unbiased guidance and help you through the process.
 During Orientation, you will receive much more detailed information about the recruitment process.

 The following day will start the Open House rounds of recruitment.
-Open Houses will be in the sorority suites in south, where your Pi Chi group will visit all 18 sororities and meet members from each.
+Open Houses will be in the sorority suites in South Halls, where your Pi Chi group will visit all 19 sororities and meet members from each.
 You must visit all of the sororities.
-Your Pi Chis will lead you to each sorority’s section during this round, however in the next rounds of recruitment, you will be responsible for finding each sorority’s suite on your own.
-After the last Open House party, you will rank the sororities, using a computer program to submit your preferences.
+Your Pi Chis will lead you to each sorority’s suite during this round, however in the next rounds of recruitment, you will be responsible for finding each sorority’s suite on your own.
+After the last Open House party, you will rank the sororities using a computer program to submit your preferences.